k8-proxy/p-k8-jmeter-test-engine-v1/jmeter-icap/scripts/README.md

 - The grafana_key or grafana_secret_id options in config.env must be entered correctly (grafana_secret_id should refer to the name of the secret in AWS Secrets Manager)
 - Grafana API Key must have correct permissions (must be Editor or Admin) and that it has not expired.
 [See this file](https://github.com/k8-proxy/aws-jmeter-test-engine/blob/master/jmeter-icap-poc/instructions/how-to-use-create_dashboards-script.md) for more information on how to create a Grafana API Key.
 - If using a custom Grafana URL, make sure the correct port is being used (default port is 3000)
-- The machine running this script must have access to the server holding the Grafana instance (i.e. the EC2 instance containing the Grafana installation has its security group set to allow the machine running this script to enter).
+- The machine running this script must have access to the server holding the Grafana instance (i.e. the IP for Grafan POD is exposed and have access outside cluster).
 - The Grafana JSON template should be formatted correctly, for more information refer to the [Grafana Dashboard API](https://grafana.com/docs/grafana/latest/http_api/dashboard/).

+### Grafana Dashboard is not being created
+- make sure datasource is created on grafana when intialise first time. you can nevigate to data source from setting and test to make sure is connected to database.
+- Check Jmeter logs to make sure the jmeter pods got access to the influxDB pods an the data base named 'jmeter' and 'icapserver' is created.

 ### Stacks are not being automatically deleted
 - Ensure the option "preserve_stack" is not enabled